Not sure about your Myers Briggs personality type yet?

 While the INFP personality is often associated with their empathy and idealism, they are also deeply introspective, imaginative, and driven by a need to live a life that reflects their values.
 Though they may seem quiet or reserved on the outside, INFPs are often passionate, creative individuals with a rich inner world, capable of forming deep connections and pursuing grand, noble causes.

-Core Traits of the INFP
+A. Core Traits of the INFP

 1. Introversion (I): Reflective, Introspective, and Independent